 Smile Direct Club built its brand on providing a convenient and affordable alternative for cosmetic dental solutions, primarily focusing on clear aligners.
 Their model emphasized a teledentistry approach to connect patients with dental professionals remotely.

-Your Teeth in a Day: What to Expect
+The Teeth in a Day: What to Expect

 The idea of getting a brand-new smile in a single visit is exciting, and the process is more straightforward than you might think.
 From your first conversation with the surgeon to enjoying your new teeth for years to come, each step is designed to be clear and comfortable.
 Here’s a look at what the journey entails.